DecBayComp/TRamWAy/doc/inference.rst

 	maps = infer(cells, 'DV')

-However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed diffusivities are low and the experimental localization error is also low.
+However such a straightforward call to :func:`~tramway.helper.inference.infer` may occasionally fail in situations where the observed diffusivities are low and the experimental localisation error is also low.

 An argument that should be first considered in an attempt to deal with runtime errors is `min_diffusivity`.

-Another important argument that can help is `localization_error` or `sigma` or `sigma2`.
+Another important argument that can help is the localisation precision or error (`sigma` or `sigma2`).
 See also the `Common parameters and default values`_ section.